 What industries can operate under Maquila?

-The regime applies to a wide range of activities: textile manufacturing, metalworking, software, call centers, electronic assembly, and agro-industry.
+The regime applies to textile manufacturing, metalworking, software, call centers, electronic assembly, and agro-industry.

 The approval process